manuelbieh/react-ssr-setup/README.md

 ## Goals

-My goal is to provide a **well-tested, easily configurable and adjustable React Starter Project** that gives you a good basis to start your own project on.
+My goal is to provide a **well-tested, regularly maintained, easily configurable and adjustable React Starter Project** with support for server side rendering that gives you a good basis to start your own project on.
 As minimal as possible with as much functionality as necessary.

 I use this Starter Project in several real-word projects so it is battle-tested and everytime I fix a bug or add a feature I find useful I will also update this Starter Project.
 I will also keep the dependencies up-to-date on a regular basis and will also stay updated with all the latest and greatest best practices in the React world and integrate them if possible and useful!